heyjoekim/SnowModelDoc/README.md

 ```

 #### 2.1.3 GrADS
 The Grid Analysis and Display System (GrADS) is a desktop tool that allows for easy access to manipulate and visualize earth science data files.
 The inputs and outputs are binary files that follows GrADS conventions.
 The website is [here](http://cola.gmu.edu/grads/).
 This is not required to run SnowModel.
 This is only used to view and graph input and output data.
+Mac OS may have gfortran as well depending on the Xcode utilities that are available.
+Need to double check this.

 GrADS can be downloaded for Windows, Mac, and Linux.
 It may be on some repositories and we don't need to download a tar file.
 ### 2.2 Connecting to VM